AsmusAB/zug/README.md

 - Encrypt and decrypt files using a password-derived 256-bit key (SHA-256 hashed).
 - Embeds optional hints in encrypted files.
-- Uses AES-256-GCM for authenticated encryption.
+- Uses AES-256-GCM-SIV for encryption.
 ---

 ## Usage